Huntsham Court: History

 The building of the present Huntsham Court came about when Charles Troyte married Katharine Mary Walrond of Cullompton in 1864.
 Her family considered the then dilapidated existing Elizabethan mansion to be unsuitable for their daughter so it was decided that the old house should be demolished and the new court built.
-To gain the necessary permission a private act of parliament was passed in 1866, that required £10,000 to be deposited to cover the cost of rebuilding.
-The new court was sited slightly to the north of the old house which was very much closer to All Saints Church as shown in the photo to the left.
+To gain the necessary permission a private act of Parliament, Troyte's Estate Act 1866 (29 & 30 Vict. c.
+4 Pr.) was passed in 1866, that required £10,000 to be deposited to cover the cost of rebuilding.
+The new court was sited slightly to the north of the old house which was very much closer to All Saints' Church as shown in the photo to the left.
 Much of the original Tudor wood panelling was reused in the main hall and remains there.
 According to contemporary newspaper reports the house was built at a cost of £13,000 by Messrs Dove Brothers of London.

-The architect Benjamin Ferrey had restored the adjacent All Saints Church for Arthur Troyte between 1854–6 and was also likely to be responsible for the 1871 addition to the church shortly after completing the Court for Charles Troyte.
+The architect Benjamin Ferrey had restored the adjacent All Saints' Church for Arthur Troyte between 1854–6 and was also likely to be responsible for the 1871 addition to the church shortly after completing the Court for Charles Troyte.

 In 2014 the property won the Hudson Heritage Award for Commercial Innovation for creating a new way of celebrating the "historic built environment" whilst preserving it for future generations, supporting local businesses and suppliers whilst also enabling the public to enjoy and use the building.